-Supervised Living settings do not include the following: 1) A nursing facility, 2) An institution for mental diseases, 3) An intermediate care facility for individuals with intellectual disabilities (ICF/IID), 4) A hospital or, 5) Any other locations that have qualities of an institutional setting, as determined by the Division of Medicaid, including but not limited to, any setting: (a) Located in a building that is also a publicly or privately operated facility that provides inpatient institutional treatment, (b) Located in a building on the grounds of or immediately adjacent to a public institution the publicly or privately operated facility, or (c) Any other setting that has the effect of isolating persons receiving Medicaid Home and Community-Based Services (HCBS).
-Appendix C: Participant Services C-1/C-3: Service Specification 1915c Intellectual Disabilities Developmental Disabilities Waiver Community Respite - is provided in a community setting (DMH certified site which is not a private residence) and is designed to provide caregivers an avenue of receiving respite while the individual is in a setting other than his/her home.
-Community Respite is designed to provide caregivers a break from constant care giving and provide the individual with a place to go which has scheduled activities to address individual Current language is in compliance with and supports Final Rule but is silent on the following verbiage which will be added in Appendix C-2 in the ID/DD waiver amendment submitted 6/20/2016 to comply with 42 CFR 441.301(c)(4)(i): The site setting must be located in the community so as to provide access to the community at large including shopping, eating, parks, etc. to the same degree of access as someone not receiving HCB services.
-The following language will be added with the 2018 ID/DD renewal to comply with 42 CFR 441.301(c)(4)(i)
+Supervised Living settings do not include the following: 1) A nursing facility, 2)An institution for mental diseases, 3) An intermediate care facility for individuals with intellectual disabilities (ICF/IID), 4)A hospital or, 5) Any other locations that have qualities of an institutional setting, as determined by the Division of Medicaid, including but not limited to, any setting: (a)Located in a building that is also a publicly or privately operated facility that provides inpatient institutional treatment. (b) Located in a building on the grounds of or immediately adjacent to a public institution the publicly or privately operated facility, or (c) Any other setting that has the effect of isolating persons receiving Medicaid Home and Community-Based Services (HCBS).
+Appendix C: Community Respite - is Current language is in compliance with provided in a community Participant Services and supports Final Rule but is silent on C-1/C-3: Service setting (DMH certified site the following verbiage which will be Specification which is not a private added in Appendix C-2 in the ID/DD 1915c Intellectual residence) and is designed waiver amendment submitted Disabilities to provide caregivers an 6/20/2016 to comply with 42 CFR avenue of receiving respite Developmental 441.301(c)(4)(i): Disabilities Waiver while the individual is in a setting other than his/her The site setting must be located in the home.
+Community Respite community so as to provide access to is designed to provide the community at large including caregivers a break from shopping, eating, parks, etc. to the receiving HCB services.

+The following language will be added with the 2018 ID/DD renewal to comply with 42 CFR 441.301(c)(4)(i)-(v):